 But nothing put on the Craigslist/Yard Sale brakes faster than moving across town (10 months ago) to a much smaller home and less opulent area.

 I’ve done it hardly at all.
 And there have been only two trash pile finds in all of this time – a TV stand and a dog house.
 Both of which I snatched up gratefully.
 (More on this sometime later but I remember going to the dump with my dad as a girl and we’d end up dropping off a load of stuff but occasionally finding a treasure to take back home with us.
 And I was forever sold on trash piles when the neighbors across the street in Miami moved out and, as a child, and over the course of several days, I picked their growing trash pile.)

 But it’s just not the same here.
 I’m not as comfortable with the neighborhood.
 Good Craigslist finds, garage sales, and active Facebook selling groups are just fewer and more far between.
 And with a much smaller house (which we wanted), I don’t have extra rooms for staging furniture.
-It’s easier to “Craigslist Free” things on the curb because anything we’ve toted out there (from broken appliances, scrap metal, old paint, flower pots, stepping stones, weathered toys, lumber scraps, and rickety furniture) is gone within an hour.
-(As part of our contract in buying this house the sellers were able to leave whatever they wanted out of a decade of accumulation.)
+It’s easier to “Craigslist Free” things on the curb because anything we’ve toted out there is gone within an hour (including broken appliances, scrap metal, old paint, scrappy flower pots, odd collections of stepping stones, weathered toys, lumber scraps, and rickety furniture).
+(As part of our contract in buying this house the sellers were permitted to leave whatever they wanted out of a decade of accumulation.)